mbjd/3DPOV/README.md

 _3DPOV
 ======

 Arduino sketch for my 3-dimensional persistence of vision display (runs on a Teensy 3.1).
 It does rotational sync using a hall sensor.
 Every time the hall sensor passes the magnet, an interrupt is triggered and the rotational period is measured.
 A timer is started that runs 100x faster than the rotational period, so that the LEDs are updated 100 times per full revolution.
-At each update, two for loops get the right data from byteArray (non-sequentially :( ) and update the LED drivers (TLC5927) using SPI.
+At each update, the program figures out where each LED row is and provides them with the image data for that location using SPI.

 Matura paper (PDF, German): http://tiny.cc/3DPOV